Robert Downey Jr.: 2008–2019: Commercial success and stardom as Iron Man

-Downey's other film role of 2010 was in Due Date, which was filmed across various locations in the US, including Georgia, New Mexico, Arizona, and Los Angeles.
-In it, he played an architect trying to get from Atlanta to Los Angeles in time for his wife's scheduled Caesarean section.
+Downey's other film role of 2010 was in Due Date, which was filmed across several locations in the US, including Georgia, New Mexico, Arizona, and California.
+In it, he played an architect trying to get from Atlanta to Los Angeles in time for his wife's scheduled cesarean section.
 The film was a box-office success, earning over $211 million on a budget of $65 million.
-That same year, Downey and his wife Susan opened their own production company called Team Downey.
+That year, Downey and his wife Susan opened their own production company called Team Downey.
 Downey reprised his role as Sherlock Holmes in Sherlock Holmes: A Game of Shadows (2011), the sequel to the 2009 film.
 In A Game of Shadows, he investigates a conspiracy led by his nemesis, Professor Moriarty, and works to prevent an impending world war.
 Todd McCarthy of The Hollywood Reporter lauded the film's "more mannered shenanigans", whose action-oriented antics "play straight to modern audiences' tastes".

 Downey reprised the role of Stark in The Avengers (2012).
-In the film, the Avengers assemble to stop Loki from conquering Earth using the Tesseract to open a portal for an alien invasion.
+In the film, the Avengers assemble to stop Loki from conquering Earth using the Tesseract (Note: The Tesseract in Marvel is a cube-shaped container for the Space Stone, one of the six Infinity Stones.
+It holds unlimited energy and can be used to open gateways for instantaneous travel to any point in the universe.) to open a portal for an alien invasion.
 The film was both a critical and commercial success; grossing over $1.52 billion, it became the third-highest-grossing film of all time.
 In Iron Man 3 (2013), Stark faces threats from a terrorist known as the Mandarin while dealing with the aftermath of previous events and developing new technology to confront his enemies.
-Iron Man 3 grossed $1.215 billion, making it fifth-highest-grossing film of all time upon release.
-He reprised the role as Tony Stark in the MCU films Avengers: Age of Ultron (2015), Captain America: Civil War (2016), Spider-Man: Homecoming (2017), Avengers: Infinity War (2018), and Avengers: Endgame (2019).
-Three of his scenes from The Avengers and Avengers: Endgame were used as archive footage in the first episode of the Disney+ series Loki.
+Iron Man 3 grossed $1.215 billion, making it the fifth-highest-grossing film of all time upon release.
+He then portrayed a Chicago lawyer in The Judge (2014)—the first production by Team Downey.
+He reprised the role as Tony Stark in Avengers: Age of Ultron (2015), in which Stark creates Ultron as a flawed global defense artificial intelligence and then leads the Avengers in their efforts to stop it, ultimately helping to bring Vision to life and defeat Ultron.
+Age of Ultron garnered $1.405 billion in revenue to become the fifth-highest-grossing film in history.